Wimmics/HOWTO_Virtuoso-Docker/Advanced/Facets.md

 ## 1. Install the package
-You can consult the official documentation here : http://vos.openlinksw.com/owiki/wiki/VOS/VirtuosoFacetsWebService The Faceted Browsing service give you access to a search engine interface, and can also be used for descriebing your ressource.
+You can consult the official documentation here : http://vos.openlinksw.com/owiki/wiki/VOS/VirtuosoFacetsWebService The Faceted Browsing service gives you access to a search engine interface.
+It can also be used for describing your resource.

 That is a Virtuoso package that is by default given within the app into a .dav file format.
 For installing it you need to run the following command into the isql interface :
 `vad_install('/opt/virtuoso-opensource/vad/fct_dav.vad', 0);`

-The application need to index your resources for activacting the search engine, the best option is to indexing your data when you finished to load them.
+The application needs to index your resources for activating the search engine.
+The best option is to index your data when you finish loading them.
 A good practice is to do it after each data load by running the following commands :
 * `urilbl_ac_init_db();`
 * `s_rank();`

-## 2. Descriebe behavior
+## 2. Describe behavior

 Describing a resource via the facet app could be time-consuming.
-When we ask to descriebe ?s, the service will list every ongoing and outgoing property returning all the triples shaped as *<?s> <?p> <?o>* and as *<?o> <?p> <?s>*.
+When we ask to describe ?s, the service will list every ongoing and outgoing property returning all the triples shaped as *<?s> <?p> <?o>* and as *<?o> <?p> <?s>*.

-A tips for speed up it is to disabling change the describe behavior as follow with isql ([see this post](https://community.openlinksw.com/t/how-to-change-default-describe-mode-in-faceted-browser/1691/3) ) :
+A tips for speeding up it is to disabling change the describe behavior as follows with isql ([see this post](https://community.openlinksw.com/t/how-to-change-default-describe-mode-in-faceted-browser/1691/3) ) :
 * `INSERT INTO DB.DBA.SYS_SPARQL_HOST VALUES ('*',null,null,null,'DEFINE sql:describe-mode \"CBD\"')`